1Px-Vision/Portfolio/README.md

 ## Publications

+* C. Osorio Quero and J. Martinez-Carranza.
+"Physics-Informed Machine Learning for UAV Control".
+In:2024 21th International Conference on Electrical Engineering, Computing Science and Automatic Control (CCE) (Peer-Review)

-*C. A. Osorio Quero "Inpainting of images using GAN-UNet with Second Order Total Variation".
+* C. A. Osorio Quero "Inpainting of images using GAN-UNet with Second Order Total Variation".
 In: J. Opt.
 Soc.
 Am., (Peer-Review)

 * C. A. Osorio Quero, D. Durini, Jose Rangel-Magdaleno, Ruben Ramos-Garcia, J. Martinez-Carranza.
 "Accelerating the Fast Hadamard Single-Pixel Imaging (FHSI) on GPUs: Techniques and Optimizations".
 In: Journal of Machine Vision and Applications,(Peer-Review)